JayroMartinez/job-tracker/README.md

 # Job Applications Tracker

 A Streamlit app to track job applications.
-The code is publicly available; application data remains in a private GitHub repository.
+The application code is public; your application data (`jobs.csv`) lives in a separate private GitHub repository.

 ---